Farrell and Farrell

-Farrell and Farrell was a Christian music husband and wife duo formed in 1977 by Bob and Jayne Farrell.
+Farrell and Farrell was a contemporary Christian music husband and wife duo formed in 1977 by Bob and Jayne Farrell.
 They have released seven studio albums and one live album between 1977 and 1989 and have amassed many Christian radio hits during those times.
 Bob Farrell is the principal songwriter of the duo and outside of Farrell and Farrell has written songs for many CCM and mainstream artists like Sandi Patty, Amy Grant, Eric Clapton, Anne Murray, Laura Branigan and DeGarmo and Key.

 History

 Early years, Jesus Movement and the beginning of Farrell and Farrell

 The duo released their debut album Farrell & Farrell in 1978.
 Their first single, "Earthmaker," became a Top 5 hit on Christian radio.

-After their second and third albums A Portrait of Us All and Make Me Ready were released in the late 1970's and early 1980's, Farrell and Farrell released their live album Let the Whole World Know – Live in 1982 and was co-produced by Eddie DeGarmo of the Christian rock duo DeGarmo and Key.
+After their second and third albums A Portrait of Us All and Make Me Ready were released in the late 1970s and early 1980s, Farrell and Farrell released their live album Let the Whole World Know – Live in 1982 and was co-produced by Eddie DeGarmo of the Christian rock duo DeGarmo and Key.
 According to CCM Magazine, "the duo had one of the most sophisticated early techno-pop live shows on the road with heavy keyboard and electronic effects driving the musical sound."